How to Choose Your Perfect Wedding Dress

 How to Choose Your Perfect Wedding Dress – A Couple of Final Tips…

 Finding out what you don’t like, is just as important as discovering the styles you love.
-Try to keep an open mind when you see the dresses on their hangers and be guided by the consultant – a good boutique owner will always put you first and genuinely want to help you find your perfect dress.
+Don’t judge a dress by how it looks on the hanger!
+It can look completely different when you are wearing it.
+A good boutique owner will always put you first and genuinely want to help you find your perfect dress.
 Allow them to guide you.
-A lot of dresses can take on a whole new life once they are on, and styles you never thought you’d wear, may turn out to be perfect!
-It is also best to limit the number of loved ones you take with you to one or two people who know you and your style very well to avoid lots of conflicting opinions.
+A lot of dresses can take on a whole new life once they are on.
+Styles you never thought you’d wear, may turn out to be perfect!
+It is also best to limit the number of loved ones you take with you to your appointment.
+To avoid lots of conflicting opinions, choose one or two people who know you and your style very well.

 At the end of the day, the most important thing is that you feel a million dollars when you have your dress on.
 If you don’t want to take it off, then you are making the right choice!